 Lava Falls

 Lava Falls is the most famous and most formidable rapid in Grand Canyon National Park.
-Fabled for its steep drops and highly technical rapid layout, Lava Falls is rated as a Class 10 rapid, the highest rating a rapid can receive under the Grand Canyon's older classification system.
+Fabled for its steep drops and highly technical rapid layout, Lava Falls is sometimes rated as a Class 10 rapid, the highest rating a rapid can receive under the Grand Canyon's older classification system.
 Located at river mile 179 in the Lower Grand Canyon, Lava Falls is inaccessible to tourists who are just visiting rim-side observation centers.
 If you really want to experience the spraying waves and thunderous roar of Lava Falls, you'll need to see it up close by rafting down the Colorado River or by trekking down the Lava Falls Trail.

 What Is The History of Lava Falls?